Clashes as UK students protest tuition fees

 Tens of thousands of students took to the streets of London to protest against raising university tuition fees.
 But the peaceful demonstration descended into violence.

+Fiona McEvoy from the UK Taxpayers Alliance, which has been closely watching where the ax will fall, believes that everybody is going to have to take a share of the pain in the UK.“The country is in financial difficulty, we have an enormous debt, an enormous deficit to make up, and unfortunately government is trying to take action to do that – unfortunately these are necessary measures,” McEvoy told RT.“We do see a lot of money wasted as well – we are also seeing the huge salaries that are in the EU, we have a lot of profligacy, but I think that British taxpayers are very angry,” she added.
 “We’ve seen the contributions rise up – I think it’s gone up by 2.9 per cent,” the activist continued.
 “Unfortunately that’s enough to get people actually quiet red in the face, quite hotheaded, because we’ve seen massive cuts here.
 Local authorities are cutting back on their front line services and actually we don’t feel as British people that we get that much from the EU.
 We put a lot in.
 We don’t get an awful lot out.”